mrgeyer/Mario-Classroom/README.md

 Some features I may consider adding if there are demand for them: a reset button for the timer and a way to upload and download agendas and bell schedules.

+Note: Currently, the blackboard does not work in Chrome unless you set up a localhost server on your computer, and the download button does not work in Firefox.

 If you want to leave feedback or suggestions, please use the Issues tap at the top of the page.
 Then click New issue unless you see the issue listed.

 Demo: https://mrgeyer.github.io/Mario-Classroom/